 Flaxseed is a plant-based ingredient that originated in ancient Egypt and China.
 It’s jam-packed with healthy fats, antioxidants, and filling fibers.

-1 tablespoon of flaxseed contains 3 grams of carbs, so it is a keto-friendly option to turn to when you can’t have oatmeal!
-Perfect for the most important meal of the day, these flaxseed breakfast cookies are vegan AND keto-friendly!
+1 tablespoon of flaxseed contains 3 grams of net carbs, so it is a keto-friendly option to turn to when you can’t have oatmeal!
+Perfect for the most important meal of the day, these flaxseed cookies are a vegan breakfast AND keto-friendly!
 You won’t miss the oatmeal one bit. ;)

 Ahh, a tropical (kind of!) treat in a bowl–coconut flakes!
 Coconut flakes are a slightly bigger version of dried shredded coconut.
 The difference is that instead of being grated, boiled coconut meat is cut into larger flakes which are then dried.